MBODM/SimpleLocalization/README.md

 1. Add NuGet package or src to your ASP.NET Core 2.x project.

 2. Add a folder named "Resources" to your project.
-Hint: The middleware has also a method overload, allowing you to specify name and path of that folder.
+Hint: This is the default folder, but the middleware has also a method overload, allowing you to specify name and path of the folder.

 3. Add an empty class to that folder.
 Also add ".resx" files to that folder.
 They must have the same name as the class.
 This is a requirement of the ASP.NET Core localization concept.
 The name is up to you.
 As example, we use "SharedResources" as name here, and we add the class and 2 resource files, for english and german languages:
     - "SharedResources.cs"